 Maybe a bit of a missed opportunity for all involved.

-Nevertheless, for any Wing Chun brothers & sisters who would like a unique wing chun training perspective, just enter your email address below and you can download a copy of the 8-page article I shared to the group on 20th July, 2011:
+Nevertheless, for any Wing Chun brothers & sisters who would like a different Wing Chun training perspective, just enter your name & email address below and you can download a copy of the 8-page essay I shared to the private group on 20th July, 2011: